CloudKlass/Azure-Admin/index.md

 # Content Directory

-Required labs files can be [DOWNLOADED HERE](https://github.com/MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/archive/master.zip)
+Required **labs files** can be [DOWNLOADED HERE](https://github.com/MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/archive/master.zip)

-Hyperlinks to each of the lab exercises are listed below.
+Please use the Hyperlinks to each of the lab exercises listed below *(not from the LabFiles download above)*.

 ## Labs